Cuilcagh Mountain Walk

 The walk starts from the car park at Cladagh Bridge on the Marble Arch Road, a few miles north of the summit.
 From here you can pick up the trails heading south along the Cladagh River.
 You'll soon come to the Marble Arch Caves Global Geopark.
 The Geopark features various sites which demonstrate the geological and wider natural heritage of the area, as well as the cultural heritage relating to 7,000–8,000 years of recorded human occupation since the last ice age.
 This includes a number of show caves which exhibit a wide range of classic cave features.
 The natural limestone caves are named after the nearby Marble Arch, a natural limestone arch at the upstream end of Cladagh Glen under which the Cladagh River flows.

-The route continues past the caves along the Aghinrawn River to Skea Hill and Lough Atona.
+The route continues past the caves along the Aghinrawn River to Skea Hill and Lough Atona along the splendid Stairway to Heaven.
 This area supports numbers of rare, vulnerable or endangered species.
 It is one of the most important upland breeding sites in Northern Ireland for Eurasian golden plover, and the Merlin.

 Near the lough you turn east to climb to the 666 m (2,185 ft) summit of Cuilcagh.
 There's wonderful views across Ireland and Northern Ireland with the Irish Sea and Atlantic coast visible on clear day.